oatlog/oatlog/doc/report/main.typ

 While path-compression improves the computational complexity, it has worse constant factors.
 Specifically the implementation in @fast-find-impl uses (non-tail) recursion, writes to the same memory it is reading from.
 Additionally, these prohibit compiler optimizations.
-#TODO[argue why we think path length is small in practice]
-Without path-compression, `find` is simply the equivalent of a do-while loop.
+// #TODO[argue why we think path length is small in practice] Without path-compression, `find` is simply the equivalent of a do-while loop that may run $O(log n)$ iterations.

 Smaller-to-larger has two constant factor issues, maintaining the sizes and reading the sizes.

-// In any reasonable implementation of union-find, one would use both path compression and smaller-to-larger merging, however we do not do that.
-// Since we call `find()` extremely often during canonicalization, it represents a non-insignificant part of the runtime.
-// We found that typically,

-// path compression (see @fast-find-impl) actually starts having a significant cost.

-#TODO[]
+Maintaining sizes is hard because we ideally would want to track exactly how many times an e-class is referenced over all the relations and indexes, which hurts performance and makes relation code harder to optimize#footnote[We initially used smaller-to-larger merging.].
+Reading sizes more obviously hurts performance because it uses more of the limited cache and memory bandwidth resources.

+Newer-to-older merges smaller e-class ids into larger e-class ids#footnote[Newer-to-older merging is also done in egglog @egglog.].
+The reasoning is that this is a good heuristic for what e-class is referenced more often, this is because e-classes start with containing exactly one e-node and if e-classes tend to grow then we would expect older e-classes to increase how often they are referenced.

 === Relations and theory codegen